jhimson/mario-vs-luigi/README.md

 ##### As a user I want to

-GAME LOGIC ~
+- Player one got to choose which Character he/she wants to play
+- Be able to click on the start game button
+- See the player one and two on the opposite side
+- See the current lifebar / HP Status of the players
+- Player can move up, down, left and right
+- Player can shoot fireballs to the opponent

-- Each Player will have the ability to move up, down, left and right to avoid the fireballs shot by the opponent and also shoot their fireballs in a different x axis position.
+- Player move to dodge the fireballs shot by the opponent

-Create a Player class
-Create an instance of Player class for both of the players

-Player class will consist of these variables and methods below healthBar, position (x, y), height, width.
+- See the fireballs being shot by the players.
+- Receive a win message after hitting the opponent with one lifebar left
+- See an option to play again and have the game reset when option got selected

+### Technologies Used

+- HTML
+- CSS
+- JavaScript
+- Canvas